rrusk/DancePracticeMusicPlayer/README.md

 - Music File Requirements:
   - Musical selections are assumed to be at the correct tempo.
+  - Songs shorter than 90 seconds (`MIN_SONG_LENGTH_SECONDS` in `PlayerConstants`) are passed over by practice types that play a fixed number of selections per dance, since a very short track there just makes the practice end early.
+They are still used if a dance folder has too few longer songs, and the minimum does not apply to `play_all_songs` types or to [Timed Practice Blocks](#timed-practice-blocks), where a short song simply means one more song in the block.
   - Songs longer than 3 minutes 30 seconds (210 seconds) will fade out and end by 3 minutes 40 seconds (adjustable via "Max Playtime" in settings), except when play_single_song is true for the playlist.
 This is useful for line dances, in particular, where one wants to play the entire song.
   - It is recommended that the volume of your musical selections be normalized for consistent playback.